Royal Saint Helena Police Service: Staffing and resources

-The service has 29 attested police officers: a chief of police, a detective chief inspector, three inspectors, a detective sergeant, four sergeants, three detective constables and sixteen constables.
+The service has 30 attested police officers: a head of police, a chief of police, a detective chief inspector, three inspectors, a detective sergeant, four sergeants, three detective constables and sixteen constables.

 Including civilians, it has a total staff of 63 on the most populous island of St Helena, with a detachment of five on Ascension Island led by an inspector.

-Policing on Tristan da Cunha is undertaken by one full-time police inspector and three special constables.
-The current Tristan da Cunha inspector is Inspector Conrad Glass.
+Policing on Tristan da Cunha is undertaken by one full-time police sergeant and three special constables.
+The current Tristan da Cunha sergeant is Barry Thacker, who was sworn in November 2025.
+This was historically held by an inspector, most recently inspector Conrad Glass.

 Saint Helena has one police station, Coleman House, named after PC Leonard John Coleman who died in the line of duty on 2 December 1982.
 The Island's only prison - HMP Jamestown - was built in 1827 and refurbished in 2018.

 The RSHP has a joint partnership with Hampshire and Isle of Wight Constabulary in the United Kingdom.

 Constables

 Officers of the RSHPS are known as constables, as is typical with British police organisations.

 The constables are a mixture of UK, South African and local nationals.

-They do receive a certain amount of uniforms and equipment from the UK.
+They receive uniforms and equipment from the UK.

 In 2014, they received some uniforms from Sussex Police in the United Kingdom.